When Virtual Becomes Actual

 Join Georgia Tech faculty and students each week for a free, open-to-the-public lecture about emerging cybersecurity solutions and trends.
 Lectures are held on campus each Friday at Noon from Jan.
 12 - April 20 during the Spring 2018 semester.

 Georgia Tech students show off their cybersecurity solutions for commercialization, and deliver a pitch for a chance to win the ultimate prize package valued at up to $125,000.
-Event details and finalists to be announced in Spring '18.
+RSVP and catch a pitch.

 April 16 - 20